Two new CGS Level 1 Formation Courses

 “An interpersonal relationship is always a mystery; it is more so when it involves a relationship with God; when the relationship is between God and the child the mystery is greater still.”
 (Sofia Cavalletti)

-Each atrium is specially designed with child-sized furniture including a prayer table for gathering, a model altar, as well as materials to deepen their familiarity with more parables and the Mass itself.
-After being presented with new material in a small group, children are free to choose work which particularly speaks to them to foster the growth of their own relationships with God.
+Each atrium is specially designed with child-sized furniture including a prayer table for gathering, a model altar, as well as materials to deepen their familiarity with more parables and the Holy Sacrifice of the Mass itself.
+After being presented with new material in as an individual or small group lesson, children are free to choose work which particularly speaks to them to foster the growth of their own relationships with God.

 The Catechist